 Who we are

-Launched in 2019, OAW is an independent charitable think tank and research partner to the sector’s trade body the Employee Ownership Association.
+Launched in 2019, OAW is an independent charitable think tank.

 “The UK needs employee ownership now more than ever.
-EO can help drive the explosion of productivity we need to support post-pandemic economic recovery.
-Just as important is the powerful wider social impact that EO firms have, doing more to address financial security and address income inequality, promoting employee wellbeing and personal development, and often retaining social as well as economic value in local communities.”
+Employee and worker ownership can help drive the explosion of productivity we need to support economic recovery.
+Just as important is the powerful wider social impact these firms have, doing more to address financial security and address income inequality, promoting employee wellbeing and personal development, and typically retaining social as well as economic value in local communities.”

 OAW is a registered charity with a Board of five Trustee Directors.
 All are highly respected individuals with strong track records in the EO sector, including Chair Ann Tyler and EOA Chief Exec Deb Oxley.

 Our OAW Fellows help ensure our research programme is always highly relevant and addresses critical challenges for employees, businesses and policy-makers.
 Fellows are all leaders in their fields, from inside the EO sector and beyond.

 We are privileged to have three highly esteemed public figures on our Advisory Board: Sir Charlie Mayfield, Will Hutton and Sacha Romanovitch.
 All bring the weight of their insight, intellect and experience to support OAW to achieve its ambition.
 Read more…